What are portfolios?

 Map your work against the assessment criteria.

 Where your portfolio is assessed against teaching standards or framework values and the like link to those within your writing by including references like (S2, A3, K5).
-This will help you ensure that across the portfolio you meet all the criteria required, but will also help the assessor follow your train of thoughts.
+This will help you ensure that across the portfolio you meet all the criteria required, but will also help the assessor follow your train of thought.
 For example, you may want the assessment example mentioned earlier to evidence your ability to mark or to provide feedback or to communicate effectively with parents or all three.
 Your assessor needs to know this and therefore mapping is a very helpful tool to demonstrate your critical thinking.

 Make your portfolios nice.

 This is more for yourself than others.
 If you keep a nice portfolio you will happily go back to it and add to it.
 Over time your portfolios become excellent representations of the different stages of your career.
-Ultimately, although they may be part of a course, portfolios should not be seen as an assignment but a working document of your professional development and learning journey.
+Ultimately, although they may be part of a course, portfolios should not be seen as an assignment but as a working document of your professional development and learning journey.
 So you should see this as an opportunity to reflect on your work and make yourself aware of your strengths and areas of weaknesses and identify how you can address those.
 Writing an action plan as suggested here, for example, would complete the cycle.

 Ultimately, although it may look daunting and time-consuming many teachers highlight how much they gain from portfolios and how they feel energised and revitalised from the completed process.